The Executive Who Couldn't Stop Working Late

 Priority-based solutions: "Focus on what matters most."
 This requires repeatedly choosing one legitimate need over another, building resentment.

 Balance-based solutions: "Find equilibrium."
-This assumes the conflict is structural rather than resolvable, condemning you to constant management.
+This assumes the conflict is structural rather than dissolvable, condemning you to constant management.

 The Perry Approach offers something different: transcendence.
 Not choosing between options, but discovering the hidden third way that honours both needs simultaneously.